 Wellbeing lessons will be run for one period per cycle throughout Years 9 and 10.
-The Wellbeing lessons will be delivered by the Year Adviser.
+The Wellbeing lessons will be delivered by the Year Advisers.
+The purpose of these lessons is to enhance self motivation, increase academic and personal achievement and improve school satisfaction.
 Students will complete activities related to Goal Setting, Support Networks, Organisation and Assessment, Positive Relationships and Mental Health.

 Students also investigate the 'Five Ways to Wellbeing' and 'Responsible Use of Technology'.
-Wellbeing lessons are supported by workshops in 'Legal Rights and Responsibilities' from Legal Aid and 'Digital Thumbprint' from Optus.
+Wellbeing lessons are supported by workshops in 'Legal Rights and Responsibilities' from Legal Aid, 'Digital Thumbprint' from Optus, and other community networks.